EllaBrands/stanDev/Home.md

   Fix the issue on the branch that was created.
 This branch will be used to create a pull request.

   Note: limit the fixes on the branch to the issue.
 If you find yourself fixing other things on the branch: stop, create a new issue, and follow the process to fix that separate issue.
-Multiple conceputal fixes together on one branch will slow down the time it takes for it to get into the code base and may not get in as-is.
+Multiple conceptual fixes together on one branch will slow down the time it takes for it to get into the code base and may not get in as-is.

   If you're fixing a bug, first create a (unit) test that demonstrates the bug.
 This should fail on the branch without applying fix to code.
 Commit that test (`git commit` so it gets added to the history).
 Then fix the issue.
 The test failure should go away. **This test is a necessary condition for getting the patch in.**